NetherWiki/nether/prototheism/_dev/inbox.md

 For the Lambada Leaks lets get into the specific details of the nature of the hack, it's quite sophisticated.

+We should expand upon their agenda, maybe their purposefully trying to introduce permanent changes in the human gene pool using specific brands of their CRISPR kits, they probably have a brand name for kits that cross the germ line.

 # Prototheism
 ## Doctrine
 ### Spectrum of experience